NJ1219/SQL-project/README.md

 ```
 -

-  * Do you see any fraudulent or anomalous transactions?
+  * DAre there any fraudulent or anomalous transactions?
     * Yes.
 There seems to be 2 possible fraudulent transactions.

-  * If you answered yes to the previous question, explain why you think there might be fraudulent transactions during this time frame.
+  * If the answer is yes to the previous question, explain why you think there might be fraudulent transactions during this time frame.

     There are 9 spends of more than $1000 in Pubs, bars and restaurants in early morning but few of them are repetitive spends and can point to consumer regular habit.
       * Transaction ids 3163, 968 and 1368 are by the same person at different times and can point to all night parties and the large amount points towards a group.
 The person may be settling the bill in the morning.